Inf1n1ty0/PositronWiki/Printers/Positron/Software/PrinterConfigs.md

 ---
 title: Positron Configurations
-description: Rhere to find the latest printer configs, and a brief on some settings you might need to update.
+description: There to find the latest printer configs, and a brief on some settings you might need to update.
 published: true
 date: 2024-11-21T06:04:18.105Z
 tags: configs, klipper, calibrate, configuration, calibration